GammaScience/pem-codec/README.md

 The could be a PEM message, a openGPG message or a X509 certificate or key.
-All of these types of objects use the same basice data format and can shar this module.
+All of these types of objects use the same basic data format and can share this module.

-PEM Codec has no dependencies on the browser environmant apart from the atob/btoa Base64 funtions.
+PEM Codec has no dependencies on the browser environment apart from the atob/btoa Base64 funtions.

 A PEM_Message object can be initialised as simply as